 20. Section 114A of Customs Act, 1962 provides for penalty for short levy or non-levy of Duty in certain cases.
-"Where the duty has not been levied or has been short levied or the interest has not been charged or paid or has been part paid or the duty or interest has been erroneously refunded by reason of collusion or any willful mis-statement or suppression of facts, the person who is liable to pay the duty or interest, as the case may be, as amended under Section 28 shall also be liable to pay a penalty equal to the duty or interest so determined".
-In this case, the mis-declaration of description and classification is intentionally done and the importer appears to have made themselves liable to penalty under Section 114A of the Customs Act.
-Further, the importer is also liable for penalty under Section 114AA of the Customs Act, 1962 as the Test Report of the producer M/s.
-EtiMaden has not been disclosed through e-sanchit portal to the Customs Department intentionally, to avail exemption from payment of Customs Duty.
+"Where the Duty has not been levied or has been short levied or the interest has not been charged or paid or has been part paid or the Duty or interest has been erroneously refunded by reason of collusion or any willful mis-statement or suppression of facts, the person who is liable to pay the Duty or interest, as the case may be as amended under Section 28 shall also be liable to pay a penalty equal to the Duty or interest so determined".
+In this case, the mis-declaration of description and classification was intentionally made and the importer also appeared liable to penalty under Section 114A of the Customs Act as short payment of Duty was on account of /due to reason of willful mis-statement or suppression of facts on the part of importer.
+The importer also appeared liable for penalty under Section 114AA of the Customs Act, 1962 as test report of the producer M/s Etimaden was not disclosed by M/s Vishwa Glass through e-sanchit portal of the Department with intent to wrongly avail exemption from payment of Customs Duties.